 Barr also emphasizes that it’s essential to boost your hydration by regularly drinking water and eating foods rich in omega-3 fatty acids, vitamin C and antioxidants, which are all things that can ease inflammation and irritation.

-“As hormones shift and our bodies change, it can feel challenging to love the skin you’re in,” Barr observed.
-“But I would offer that rather than looking at your skin as ‘letting you down’ or ‘not looking as youthful’ as you might like, that you consider celebrating what your skin is doing for you.
+“As hormones shift and our bodies change, it can feel challenging to love the skin you’re in,” Barr says.
+“But I would offer that rather than looking at your skin as ‘letting you down’ or ‘not looking as youthful’ as you might like, consider celebrating what your skin is doing for you.
 It’s keeping you safe.
 It’s protecting you from toxins, infection and pollutants.
-So, while your skin may not look or feel like it used to, it will always have your back against environmental stressors and it will always radiate your glow when you treat it — and yourself — with love and compassion.”
+So, while your skin may not look or feel like it used to, it will always have your back against environmental stressors and will always radiate your glow when you treat it — and yourself — with love and compassion.”

-“Using a moisturizer to hydrate the skin and reinforce the skin barrier is important,” Barr said.
+“Using a moisturizer to hydrate the skin and reinforce the skin barrier is important,” Barr says.
 “Choosing one like this that is rich in emollients in addition to having active ingredients like peptides, amino acids and growth factors is a good choice.”

 Barr says that sea buckthorn oil can help minimize dry, irritated and dehydrated skin.
 Just one drop of this oil can be applied to the skin after cleansing.

 Formulated by gynecologist and menopause expert Dr. Anna Cabeca, Barr explains, “This product nourishes the skin of your intimate bits.”